nidaakb/TriBook/README.md

 # Apartment Management API

-**TriBook** is a tourist apartment management system for Catalonia, allowing administrators to manage apartments and clients to view listings.
+**TriBook** is a tourist apartment management system, allowing administrators to manage apartments and clients to view listings.
 Each apartment includes details like title, description, room count, photos, pricing, amenities, and location coordinates.
-The system currently supports two user types: administrators, who can create and edit listings, and clients, who can browse apartments without authentication.
+The system currently supports two user types: administrators, who can create and edit listings, and clients, who can browse apartments without and with authentication.

 ## Table of Contents
 - [Features](#features)